 “Perhaps most important of all,” Piz added, “we created and strengthened connections with our students that have cascaded from the theater into the halls, classrooms, and the school community at large.”

 Of course, the greatest strength of The Wizard of Oz – and the most likely reason for its timeless appeal – is the glorious collection of songs from composer Harold Arlen and lyricist E.Y.
 Harburg, coupled with that indelible instrumental score by Herbert Stothart.
-(Arlen and Harburg gave us “Over The Rainbow” and “If I Only Had A Brain” and Stothart contributed the iconic musical motif for Miss Gulch and the Wicked Witch of the West.)
+(Arlen and Harburg gave us songs like “Over The Rainbow” and “If I Only Had A Brain,” and Stothart contributed memorable musical theme like the iconic motif for Miss Gulch and the Wicked Witch of the West.)

 The film’s two Oscar wins were both for music: Arlen and Harburg won Best Original Song for “Over the Rainbow” and Stothart won Best Original Score.
 And you can hear why – Stothart’s underscoring creates tension, builds excitement and enhances poignancy while “Over The Rainbow” soars with yearning, beauty and wonder.